Sarapuce/padding-oracle-attack-turbo/README.md

 # Padding Oracle Attack Explained
 _**Padding Oracle attack fully explained and coded from scratch in Python3.**_

+| This is a fork of this [repository](https://github.com/flast101/padding-oracle-attack-explained).
+I added multithreading to speed up the cracking process, and I still need to implement initial padding detection to make it even faster.

 ### Summary

 [1- Overview](https://github.com/flast101/padding-oracle-attack-explained#1--overview)